 I do not plan to follow any textbook very closely.
 My posted lecture notes will be the main text.
 The textbook by Zee is wonderful and you should all keep it by your bedside.
-I will sometimes refer you to some relevant sections of the following books, which I've tried to place on reserve at the UCSD Library (or are available electronically):
+I will sometimes refer you to some relevant sections of other books, which I'll cite in the lecture notes.